-Onshore Wind Closes in On Solar in Spanish Auction
+Onshore Wind Closes In On Solar in Spanish Auction

 Solar has won the bulk of capacity on offer in Spain’s latest renewable energy auction.
 But onshore wind bids have surprised analysts by coming to within a hair’s breadth of the average price for PV.

-Solar had been tipped to be the big winner in the auction, which featured a gigawatt of capacity each for PV and onshore wind plus a further gigawatt with no technology restrictions.
-Although any technology could potentially bid into the third allocation, in the event PV swept the board.
+Solar had been predicted to be the big winner in the auction, which featured a gigawatt of capacity each for PV and onshore wind plus a further gigawatt with no technology restrictions.
+Although any technology could potentially bid into the third allocation, PV ultimately swept the board.

 “I believe everyone expected PV to win the full allotment of the technology-neutral pool due to its superior economics in this market,” commented Brian Gaylord, Wood Mackenzie principal analyst for Latin America and Southern Europe, in an email.

 “That said, I don't think anyone expected the pricing to be this close.
-Overall, I think the pricing for PV was a bit higher than expected while wind is somewhat lower than was expected.
-Above all, the proximity of the pricing for the two technologies is probably the big take away for me.”
+Overall, I think the pricing for PV was a bit higher than expected, while wind was somewhat lower than expected.
+Above all, the proximity of the pricing for the two technologies is probably the big takeaway for me.”

 Overall, he described the pricing as “responsibly aggressive.”